 Measuring Your Head

-Before heading to the store, take a measurement of your head, so that you have an idea of the size you’re looking for.
+Before heading to the store, measure your head so that you have an idea of the size you’re looking for.
 Wrap a tape measure around your head and at least an inch above your brows.
 Take note of the circumference so you can refer this to the store’s sizing chart.

 Trying on the Helmet

-Beyond styles, colors, and designs, you can best decide which helmet is perfect for you by trying it on for size.
-Make sure that you’re wearing the balaclava or ski mask when you’re fitting helmets since you’ll be wearing the same when snowmobiling.
+Beyond styles, colours, and designs, you can best decide which helmet is perfect for you by trying it on for size.
+Make sure that you’re wearing the balaclava or ski mask when you fit helmets since you’ll be wearing the same when snowmobiling.
 If your measurement falls between two sizes, ask to try the largest and smallest sizes in your category.

 Once you put on the helmet, it must feel snug all around but not hurt, poke or dig into your head.
 It should also not tilt like a hat.
 If the gear too large for you, you will sense the helmet move when you bop your head up and down or to the sides.